victorcainam/simple-packagist/README.md

 #### Get package information from a list of packages.

-`All`, `Vendor`, `Type`, and `Packages` return a Collection of `Package` object.
+`All`, `Vendor`, `Type`, and `Packages` return a Collection of the `Package` object.
 These objects can further be used to retrieve additional information about each package by calling the `get` method on them.
-Calling the `get` method will fire off the API request to Packagist servers.
+Calling the `get` method will fire off an API request to the Packagist servers.

     $packages = Packagist::vendor('simplesoftwareio');